 - Track Brand Engagement.
 Tracking engagement is always critical during a social media campaign, tent-pole moments like the Super Bowl, or the day-to-day publishing of content.

 - Brand Health.
-Understanding your brand’s consumer sentiment across multiple social media accounts will always be essential.
+Measuring brand health can help you understand consumer sentiment across multiple social media accounts and will always be essential.

 - Social Media Management.
 Community managers are paid to be the eyes, ears, and advocates of a brand’s audience.
 They may also be posting content, so they’ll want one place to measure the performance of their Facebook ads and aggregate social media analytics across all accounts.

-Whatever use case you have, having a centralized location that integrates all of your metrics, brand performance, and social media campaigns in one place will be critical to paint a 360-degree view of how your marketing campaigns are performing globally.
+Whatever use case you have, having a centralized location that integrates all your social media metrics, brand performance, and campaigns in one place will be critical to paint a 360-degree view of your marketing campaigns’ performance globally.

-What Is The Best Social Media Analytics Dashboard to Manage Your Business?
+What Is The Best Social Analytics Dashboard to Manage Your Business?

 This is a loaded question because it depends on who you ask.